Get a free, no obligation personal loan quote with rates as low as 9.99%

 How fast will I get my payout?

-After you’ve arranged a settlement amount for your totalled car, most insurers will send you a check for the car’s write-off value, minus any applicable deductibles.
-It may take a few weeks to receive your payout but the process varies from provider to provider.
+After you’ve arranged a settlement amount for your totalled car, most insurers will send you a cheque for the car’s write-off value, minus any applicable deductibles.
+It may take a couple of weeks to receive your payout, but the process varies from provider to provider.

 Will my insurance increase after a total loss?

 It depends on the circumstances of your car crash.
 If you’re at-fault for the collision, your insurance rates will increase.
-If you were not at fault, the insurance rate will not increase.
+If you were not at fault, the insurance rate may not increase.

 Can I keep my car if it’s been totalled?

-Yes.
-You might be able to negotiate with your insurer and hold onto your car as part of the settlement, including its actual cash value.
-However, its salvage value and your deductible is not included.
+Yes, you might be able to negotiate with your insurer and hold onto your car as part of the settlement, including its actual cash value.
+However, its salvage value and your deductible are not included.
 Keep in mind that you may have to cover any repair costs from that point on.

 What if I’m not happy with my totalled car’s appraised value?